mighty-gerbils/gerbil-poo/doc/triezip.md

 we could have predicted the speedup as a factor `½ log2 N`, or 5x to 10x indeed.
 On an actual depth 27 trie, we thus predict the speedup would be more like 13x.

+By contrast, in [the representation used by Ethereum](https://medium.com/shyft-network-media/understanding-trie-databases-in-ethereum-9f03d2c3325d), that uses 16-fold branch nodes, a trie with 2**27 entries (one per block so far) would fit in a trie of depth 7;
+thus at a constant 4 hashings per node on average, we'd save only a factor 1.75x on node hashings as such;
+but at each level we could also batch up to 16 consecutive accesses in a single node hashing computation, for a total maximum speedup of about 28x.

 ### Conclusion

 The technique above can be extremely useful to blockchains,